 Are you looking for a career where you can get involved in your community, help people in need, and create a more fair and just social system?

 Welcome to the world of social work.
-Social work is all about human rights, social justice, and helping those in need find independence and self-empowerment.
+Social work is all about human rights, social justice, and making sure everyone has access to opportunities and support.

-CSWs work in many different setting, including residential care facilities, hospitals, homeless shelters, women's shelters, detoxification centres, halfway houses, and other community organizations.
+CSWs work in many different settings, including residential care facilities, hospitals, homeless shelters, women's shelters, detoxification centres, halfway houses, and other community organizations.